Ignishky/FullMapAlchemist/visualisator/README.md

 ### Redirect

-iD get details from a server, by default an OSM one, we need to use a custom one that is couple with our own data.
+By default, iD get details from an official OSM server.
+To read our converted data, we need to redirect to our own server.

 That's the goal of Pbf2APi.

 All we need to change is the value of the properties `urlroot` in the file `modules/services/osm.js` to our Pbf2Api server to `http://localhost:9090`.

 ### Run

+Just do what you will do with a classic iD as explained [here]{https://github.com/openstreetmap/iD}

 ```bash
 npm install
 npm run all
 npm start
 ```

 http://localhost:8080